Handoff from local to cloud import VideoEmbed from '@components/VideoEmbed.astro'; Local-to-cloud handoff in Warp promotes an active local Warp Agent conversation into a cloud agent run. Warp forks the conversation, snapshots your uncommitted workspace changes, and sends both to the cloud so the age

 Prerequisites

-Section titled “Prerequisites”- An active local conversation - Have an Agent conversation open in Warp with the work you want to hand off.
+Section titled “Prerequisites”- An active local conversation - Have a Warp Agent conversation open in Warp with the work you want to hand off.

 - A configured environment - The cloud agent needs an environment that includes the same repositories you’re working in locally.
 The environment’s repos must match your local checkout so the workspace snapshot applies cleanly.